-- be located on an accessible route in compliance with 4.1.; - incorporate smooth and stable surfaces at transition points; - incorporate a continuous upstand edge, at least 100 mm (4 in.) high and of a contrasting colour around the edge of the outlook area; - waste receptacles, light standards, benches and other potential obstructions shall be located so as not to obstruct the clear path of travel; - if benches are provided they shall comply with 4.3.15.
+- be located on an accessible route in compliance with 4.1.; - incorporate smooth and stable surfaces at transition points; - incorporate continuous edge protection, at least 100 mm (4 in.) high and of a contrasting colour around the edge of the outlook area; and - if benches are provided they shall comply with 4.3.15.